 Oregon's Statewide Planning Goal for Chapter 13 is to conserve energy.
-Land and uses developed on the land will be managed and controlled so as to maximize the conservation of all forms of energy, based upon sound economic principles.
+Any land use development will be managed and controlled so as to maximize the conservation of all forms of energy, based upon sound economic principles.
 Examples of renewable energy include: solar, wind, bioenergy, geothermal, hydropower, marine, renewable fuels, and hydrogen.